 - When you say you’re going out with friends, your partner is either disinterested or tries to stop you.

-- You seem to be the one who has to organise outings, visits, holidays and the household finances.
+- You have to organise outings, visits, holidays and household finances.

-- You and / or your partner drink excessive alcohol, smoke or one of you does drugs.
+- You and your partner drink excessive alcohol, smoke, or one of you does drugs.

-A couple of months ago, I met a client who has been through it all—two children, cheating, sociopath husband, divorced, and a few health issues.
-On meeting her, you would never know it.
+A couple of months ago, I met a client who has been through it all—two children, cheating, a sociopathic husband, a divorce, and a few health issues.
+But, on meeting her, you would never know it.
 She’s vibrant, outgoing, cheerful and an absolute pleasure to be around.
 During the psychic readings (and now there have been a few), her life outlook is evident.
-She’s living her life to the fullest, and she’s out to enjoy it.
+She’s living her life to the fullest and out to enjoy it.

-Years ago she decided that she could closet herself away, do her trade (personal development), chat to friends and family and generally be mundane and boring, or she could change.
-This woman took a leap.
-Her big leap was meeting a man who wanted an open relationship, so she went along with it.
+Years ago, she decided that she could close herself away, make her trade (personal development), chat with friends and family and generally be mundane and boring or change.
+So this woman leapt.
+Her giant leap was meeting a man who wanted an open relationship, so she went along.
 And it worked.
 In her work, she helps women through emotional crap.
 And as someone who had adapted to living in an open relationship, she started to help men connect with their wives and partners.
 What she does is talk candidly about sex.
 She’s even had sex with some of the men she’s helped.
-You, on first reflection, may judge my client.
-She’s got a track record of helping couples connect through talking to men who want to reconnect and communicate with their wives and partners.
+So I think you may judge my client.
+She’s got a track record of assisting couples to connect by talking to men who want to reconnect and communicate with their wives and partners.

 The Open Relationship is Not Necessarily an Open Sexual Relationship

 An open relationship is a communicative relationship.
-If you want a relationship like this you have to be prepared to dig down into your rules and values and be prepared to transform a rule or modify your values or even eliminate a value all together.
+If you want a relationship like this, you must be prepared to dig down into your rules and values and be ready to transform a practice, modify your values, or even eliminate a value.
 This takes guts and willpower.
-My client had very strong rules about partnerships, and she freed herself up by eliminating that rule from her psyche.
-She does, however, have strong rules and values around cleanliness, openness, and honesty.
+For example, my client had extreme rules about partnerships, and she freed herself up by removing that rule from her psyche.
+However, she has strong traditions and values around cleanliness, openness, and honesty.

-Take a look at the pic.
-We see a male and a female totally connected but not smothered.
-In this relationship there are strong values around communication and honesty.
+Could you take a look at the pic?
+We see a male and a female connected but not smothered.
+In this relationship, there are strong values around communication and honesty.
 There are no secrets.
-There is nothing that says either partner must do ‘so-and-so’, each has freedom of choice in what they do and who they do it with.
+Nothing says either partner must do ‘so-and-so’; each has freedom of choice in what they do and who they do it with.

 How would you react if your partner wanted to travel away for a week with an attractive colleague or previous partner?
 Would you react?
-Become jealous, forbid it?
-What if it was the reverse.
-An old partner gets in contact on Facebook and want to meet for a meal.
+Become jealous.
+What if it was the reverse?
+An old partner gets in contact on Facebook and wants to meet for a meal.
 Would you tell your current partner?